-Figure 5.1 Schematic illustration of tall building with subterranean levels (a) and simple models for analysis in which soil-foundation interaction effects are neglected (b) and included in an approximate manner (c). (c) shows only springs but parallel dashpots are generally also used.
+Figure 5.1 Schematic illustration of tall building with subterranean levels (a) and simple models for analysis in which soil-foundation interaction effects are neglected (b) and included in an approximate manner (c). (c) only shows springs but parallel dashpots are generally also used.

-5.3.1 Service Level Analysis
+5.3.1 Service Level analysis

 Extend analytical models used for Service Level response analysis to the base of the structure, as shown in Figure 5.1b.
 Include the subterranean levels in the structural model used for dynamic response analysis.
 Include appropriate element stiffness and capacities for structural members such as walls, columns, and slabs.
 Soil springs need not be included in the model.
-Service Level motion should be applied at the base of the structure and can consist either of free-field motion (u_g) or the foundation input motion (u{FIM}) , which is modified for kinematic interaction effects.
+Motion should be applied at the base of the structure and can consist either of free-field motion (u_g) or the foundation input motion (u{FIM}) , which is modified for kinematic interaction effects.

-5.3.2 Maximum Considered Earthquake Shaking Analysis
+5.3.2 Maximum Considered Earthquake shaking analysis

-Include subterranean levels.
-If practical, include springs and dashpots representing foundation-soil interaction along basement walls and below the base slab, as shown in Figure 5.1c.
-Input ground motions to the model via a rigid "bathtub" surrounding the subterranean portions of the structure.
-Input motion can consist either of free-field motion (u_g) or the foundation input motion (u{FIM}) , which is modified for kinematic interaction effects.
+- 2 Include subterranean levels.
+If practical, include springs and dashpots representing - 3 foundation-soil interaction along basement walls and below the base slab, as shown in - 4 Figure 5.1c.
+Input ground motions to the model via a rigid "bathtub" surrounding the - 5 subterranean portions of the structure.
+Input motion can consist either of free-field - 6 motion (u_a) or the foundation input motion (u{FIM}) , which is modified for kinematic - 7 interaction effects.

-If the above procedure is not practical, use the model shown in Figure 5.1(b).
-In this case, because the soil springs are not included in the model, the mass of the subterranean levels may also be modified.
-One option is to include the mass of the core tower below the grade, and exclude the mass of other extended elements in the subterranean levels.

-Commentary: An approach similar to that described above for buildings with mat foundations should be implemented for pile foundations.
-Typical engineering practice for this foundation type is to (1) define the free field ground motion at the level of the pile caps, (2) excite the building with this motion or feed the motion through linear springs/dashpots attached to the pile cap to model the soil-pile interaction, (3) compute the base forces and moments, and (4) input them in a separate soil-pile interaction model to obtain the pile responses.

-Procedures for analysis of kinematic interaction effects are given in FEMA-440 and ASCE 41.
-Those effects are generally most pronounced at short periods (less than approximately 1 s), and hence are unlikely to significantly affect fundamental mode responses of tall buildings.

-The above approach for pile foundations is reasonable for relatively stiff and stable soils, but it may not be acceptable for soils susceptible to failure, where the soil-pile interaction becomes highly nonlinear.
-In those situations, an iterative solution technique can be implemented in which trial values of equivalent linear springs/dashpots are selected until the base-level displacements computed from the dynamic analysis of the building are compatible with the pile-cap displacements computed from the application of the building base forces and moments to the soilpile model.
+- 8 If the above procedure is not practical, use the model shown in Figure 5.1(b).
+In this - 9 case, because the soil springs are not included in the model, the mass of the - subterranean levels may also be modified.
+One option is to include the mass of the core - 11 tower below the grade, and exclude the mass of other extended elements in the - 12 subterranean levels. - 13 Commentary: An approach similar to that described above for buildings with mat - foundations should be implemented for pile foundations.
+Typical engineering practice - for this foundation type is to (1) define the free field ground motion at the level of the - 16 pile caps, (2) excite the building with this motion or feed the motion through linear - springs/dashpots attached to the pile cap to model the soil-pile interaction, (3) - compute the base forces and moments, and (4) input them in a separate soil-pile - interaction model to obtain the pile responses. - 20 Procedures for analysis of kinematic interaction effects are given in FEMA-440, - 21 ASCE-41, and Stewart and Tileylioglu (2007).
+Those effects are generally most - 22 pronounced at short periods (less than approximately 1 s), and hence are unlikely to - 23 significantly affect fundamental mode responses of tall buildings. - The above approach for pile foundations is reasonable for relatively stiff and stable - soils, but it may not be acceptable for soils susceptible to failure, where the soil-pile - interaction becomes highly nonlinear.
+In those situations, an iterative solution - 27 technique can be implemented in which trial values of equivalent linear - springs/dashpots are selected until the base-level displacements computed from the - dynamic analysis of the building are compatible with the pile-cap displacements - computed from the application of the building base forces and moments to the soil- - 31 pile model.